 To save the image to your Camera roll, simply tap on the first icon you see on the screenshot above, the one that says Save Image.
 Once done, the image will be automatically saved to your Camera roll and you will be able to see it using the Photos app.

-To save the image to iCloud, tap on the second icon labeled Save Attachment.
+To save the image to iCloud, tap on the second icon labeled Save to Files.
 From there, you will be able to specify a folder where the image should be saved to within iCloud.
 You don’t have to choose a folder.
-You can simply tap on Move to this location and the image will be saved in the main iCloud Drive folder.
+You can simply tap on iCloud Drive, then select Add, and the image will be saved in the main iCloud Drive folder.

 To save the image to Dropbox (or any other similar third-party cloud service), tap on the Save to Dropbox icon.
 You will also be able to specify a folder where to save the image, or just tap Save to save the image to the main default Dropbox one.